 A mime artist in his early career and then the vessel for some of rock’s greatest characters, the theatrical facades gave us little to go on.
 Always ahead of the game and devilishly contrary, Bowie was one of pop’s earliest adopters of the Internet (remember BowieBanc?) when others were shaking their heads and asking what it was for, and yet in the intervening years revealing all became the way stars maintained our interest while he gave us years of silence.
 And how dignified that silence was.

-Now Bowie has given us perhaps the most tantalising glimpse yet into his psyche, beyond the music of course.
-David Bowie Is curator Geoffrey Marsh - choosing 300 items from Bowie’s personal archive for the exhibition at the Art Gallery of Ontario - picked out a hundred of the artist’s favourite reads, and a cursory glance at the list reveals immediately that Bowie - or David Jones, the man behind Bowie - has excellent taste in books.
+In late 2013 Bowie gave us perhaps the most tantalising glimpse yet into his psyche, beyond the music of course.
+David Bowie Is curator Geoffrey Marsh - chose 300 items from Bowie’s personal archive for the exhibition at the Art Gallery of Ontario - picked out a hundred of the artist’s favourite reads, and a cursory glance at the list reveals immediately that Bowie - or David Jones, the man behind Bowie - had excellent taste in books.
 If you can’t judge a book by its cover, then you can certainly judge a person by the tomes that reside among their bookshelves, a practice we’ve all been guilty of at one time or another.
 A quick peek at Mr Bowie’s collection reveals an intimidating mind, with a multitude of interests that include politics, music, history, art, comedy, architecture, sociology, poetry, fiction and so on.

 Pretty much every book is an eyecatcher, and despite the weighty subject matter, these are books where the words jump off the page and startle the imagination.
 As cult movie director John Waters once said: “If you go home with somebody and they don't have books, don't fuck them.”
-By that rationale, Bowie would definitely get it.
+By that rationale, Bowie would've definitely got it.